me-neeraj135/TA-AC-BACKEND-mongoose-js-TNaaad/block-BNaacn/index.md

 Q. Update address schema to contain required validators for state and city field.

-Q. Add favourites in user schema of type array of strings.
+Q. Add favorites in user schema of type array of strings.

 Q. Add timestamps to user and address schema.